acmoles/portfolio/portfolio/projects/wesen.md

 **Observation** | **Remedy** |
 --- | --- |
-_“I wish I could go back to the way I had it before”_ | I implemented an undo feature and reorganised the interface to accommodate its button |
+_“I wish I could go back to the way I had it before”_ | I implemented an undo feature and reorganised the interface to accommodate the button |
-_“I have no idea what size it is”_ | I added a scale grid I and an introductory animation sequence, showing the pendant and chain in context |
+_“I have no idea what size it is”_ | I added a scale grid and an introductory animation sequence, showing the pendant and chain in context |
 _“These messages just get in my way”_ Error messages (further discussion below) broke the creative flow and led to a frustrating experience | Now the user only encounters error messages once they enter the eyelet mode for the first time, thereby signalling a desire to finish the pendant and checkout.
 I also made error messages dismissable until the next user action |
 _“The first thing I wanted to do was push all the sliders to maximum”_ In some cases testers created the largest possible pendant | This signalled the need for another error condition - where the pendant design is unreasonably large - both too heavy to wear and very expensive.
 I also tried shrinking the design area but this felt constricting |
 {.table .is-fullwidth}